rishikeshbiradar/NoteNook/README.md

 - **Effortless Note Management:** Create, update, and delete notes with a user-friendly interface designed for simplicity and efficiency.

-- **Real-time Updates:** Experience real-time synchronization of notes across devices for a seamless user experience.

 ## Technologies Used